icecube/icetray-public/cmake/resources/docs/tools/pal.rst

 PAL
 ===

-PAL stands for Positional Astronomy Library it provides standard routines for astronomical calculations.
+PAL stands for Positional Astronomy Library.
+It provides standard routines for astronomical calculations.
 The PAL library is a partial re-implementation of Pat Wallace's popular SLALIB library written in C using a Gnu GPL license and layered on top of the IAU's SOFA library (or the BSD-licensed ERFA) where appropriate.
-SLALIB is an old Fortran library which was translated into c, it is no longer updated, has a weird license, and is hard to find.
+SLALIB is an old Fortran library which was translated into C, it is no longer updated, has a weird license, and is hard to find.

 IceCube's astronomical coordinate software :ref:`astro` requires PAL to work.
 The PAL source code is available on `github
 <https://github.com/Starlink/pal>`_, but it is difficult to compile.
 A `fork
-<https://github.com/IceCube-SPNO/pal>`_ provided by IceCube which is much
+<https://github.com/icecube/pal>`_ provided by IceCube which is much
-easier to compile is available from the IceCube github repository, it depends on a library called ERFA.
+easier to compile is available from the IceCube Github repository, it depends on a library called ERFA.

 Apple Mac OS X